kimdoh/id_proto/week3/float.md

 You should see three outlined rectangles, each roughly 30% of the width of the page.
 Each should be pushed up adjacent to the left-hand preceding div.
 Changing the styling to `float:right` would shove the divs to the upper-right corner of the browser.

 If we add a fourth `series` div, you will find that it is pushed down to the next line.
-Floating an element forces the element to do its best to move up and to the right or left (depending on your `float:` setting) so long as their is room.
+Floating an element forces the element to do its best to move up and to the right or left (depending on your `float:` setting) so long as there is room.
 If there is not adequate space, its former block-level behavior kicks in and it moves down the flow of the page.

 If we wanted to introduce some margins we could do easily do so.